carpentries-incubator/hermes_stat_inf_data_vis/learners/setup.md

 title: Setup
 ---

-In this lesson, you'll explore the different types of graphs and their use cases.
-You'll then dive into the concept of statistical inference.
-Next, you'll get hands-on with Python coding to analyze the happiness and income dataset provided below.
-Finally, you'll use the graphs you've created to make informed estimates about countries not included in the dataset.

 :::::::::::::::: callout
 ### What background knowledge do you need for this lesson?

-1. Basic acquaintance with Python
+1. Basic acquaintance with Python: you should know how to import Python packages and load data into your code.
+You also need basic familiarity with Python syntax.
-2. Basic mathematical background
+2. Basic mathematical background: you need a basic understanding of statistics and probabilities.
 3. Curiosity to learn more about Python programming, statistics and data storytelling
 ::::::::::::::::::